moslehazizi/points/README.md

 Points

-This is a simple course management web application. included some features.
+This is a simple course management web application.
+It comes with basic build-in features that every course management system should have. included:

-Teachers can: Create articles for their courses, Do course attendance flow, Insert result for exams, Send message to students, Upload files of their courses.
+	Instructors can: Create articles for their courses, Do course attendance flow, Insert result for exams, Send message to students, Upload 	files of their courses such as book, article, animations and ect.

-Students can: See articles of courses, See results of exams, Download files that teachers uploaded, Send message to teachers.
+	Learners can: See articles of courses, See results of exams, Download files that teachers uploaded, Send message to teachers.

 setup